(Ok, this is a bit wordy, but I'm SO excited to share the story with you!)

 Turning 50 was the next big change in my career path – I decided to use some of the skills I learned at Temple, and started teaching high school music and drama.
 School kept me busy, producing/directing and performing in 5 or more shows/plays/concerts each year.
 My teaching career was a brief 10 years, but I learned a lot from my students, and co-workers, and maintain friendship with many of my graduates, and their families to this day.
 I'm proud to be a part of their creative lives, and it's comfortable to call them "my kids."

 I have 2 "home bases" for the bulk of my work.
-I'm proud to be one of the staple entertainers at "The Whitemarsh Valley Inn," Germantown Pike, Lafayette Hill, Pa (Thursday-Friday-Sunday) - Great food, fantastic staff, and LIVE MUSIC every day of the week.
+I'm proud to be one of the staple entertainers at "The Whitemarsh Valley Inn," Germantown Pike, Lafayette Hill, Pa (Thursday, Friday, Saturday & Sunday) - Great food, fantastic staff, and LIVE MUSIC every day of the week.

 When Summer hits, I'm back at "The Crab Trap," Somers Point NJ (Mon-Tues) Mary Poppins must've designed this place, cuz it's "practically perfect in every way!"
-Another amazing venue that supports the arts every day during the summer, and 4 nights weekly throughout the rest of the season.
+Another amazing venue that supports the arts every day during the summer, and 4 nights weekly throughout the rest of the season ... with the addition of my new Wednesday Happy Hour Home in Florence NJ - BT's Tavern on Rt 130 where the NJ TPK meets!

 I've built a new demo studio, so recording is always available.
 I even have a mobile setup that I can record live at your location, then bring the raw tracks back to the studio to enhance, and master.
 Let me make your band demo sound fantastic!